Tanzeem74/Emergency-Service-Project/README.md

-1.getElementById is js method returns element with a specified value. getElementsByClassName() is js method returns  collection of elements with  specified class names. querySelector() is js method returns the first element that matches querySelectorAll() is js method returns the all element that matches
+1.getElementById is js method returns element with a specified value. getElementsByClassName() is js method returns  collection of elements with  specified class names. querySelector() is js method returns the first element that matches. querySelectorAll() is js method returns the all element that matches.

 2.document.createElement() method is used to create a new html element node. appendChild() appends the new element as the last child of a specified parent element.